benlye/Multi4in1-Build/README.md

 | OrangeRX | orx | `multi4in1:avr:multixmega32d4` | |

 'Devel' boards can be specified by appending '-devel' to the alias, or substituting 'multi4in1' with 'multi4in1-devel' in the FQBN.

+## Output File Name
+The `FWBINNAME` variable can be used to specify a custom name for the compiled firmware file.
+If the option is omitted or blank, the default naming is used.

+The custom output file name can include the text `{VERSION}` which will be automatically replaced by the firmware version number.

+For example (Windows):

+`docker run --rm -it -v "C:\Users\benlye\Github\DIY-Multiprotocol-TX-Module:/multi" -e "BOARD=stm32" -e "FWBINNAME=myfw-v{VERSION}" benlye/multi4in1-build`

+Or (Linux):

+`docker run --rm -it -v "/home/benlye/github/DIY-Multiprotocol-TX-Module:/multi" -e "BOARD=stm32" -e "FWBINNAME=myfw-v{VERSION}" benlye/multi4in1-build`

+Will create a firmware file named `myfw-v1.3.3.20.bin`.